charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

 title: Interactive Visualizations using NOAA Climate Data
 ---

-In this post I will be demonstrating the functions I wrote to query data from the NOAA and create interactive visualizations.
+In this post I will be demonstrating the functions I wrote to query climate data from the NOAA and create interactive visualizations.

 ## Create a Database

-To create a database from the NOAA climate data, I used sqlite3 to create the database and query data, and used pandas to manipulate dataframes.
+To create a database from the NOAA climate data, sqlite3 creates the database and queries data, and pandas to manipulates dataframes.

 ```python
 #import libraries